igor47/blog/_posts/2012-11-05-multitasking-makes-you-dumb.md

 due to lack of attention, and since context switching from one task to another is expensive, the sum of time spent on the tasks is larger than if the tasks were done sequentially.
-(Think green threads with a huge context switch cost with lots of deadlocks and race conditions.) [^4]
+(Think green threads with a huge context switch cost with lots of deadlocks and race conditions.)[^4]

 Furthermore, our brain exercises something Dr. Meyer of the University of Michigan calls "adaptive executive control" where our brain assigns priorities to the tasks we are performing in parallel.[^3] For instance, when driving and talking in cell phone, our brain assigns a higher priority to responding to our the phone conversation than focusing on the road.
-This deteriorates the reaction time to worse than drivers intoxicated over the 0.08% legal limit. [^5]
+This deteriorates reaction time to worse than drivers intoxicated over the 0.08% legal limit.[^5]

-Multitaskers are unable to devote all their focus into one task, thus their work is worth less and consumes more time.

 ## Multitasking impairs cognitive control

-Stanford professors guessed before a study that people who frequently multitask must be excellent in filtering important elements of a series of
+Stanford professors thought before their study on multitasking that people who frequently multitask must be excellent in recognizing important elements in a series of tasks: [^1]
-tasks: [^1]

 > In one experiment, the groups were shown sets of two red rectangles alone or
 > surrounded by two, four or six blue rectangles.
 Each configuration was flashed